pypa/packaging.python.org/source/specifications/platform-compatibility-tags.rst

 binaries support *both* x86_64 *and* arm64.

 The minimum supported macOS version may also be constrained by architecture.
 For example, macOS 11 (Big Sur) was the first release to support arm64.
+These additional constraints are enforced transparently by the macOS compilation toolchain when building a ``universal2`` binary.

 .. _android: